lammps/lammps/doc/src/fix_amoeba_pitorsion.rst

           [...]
           N       3     314     315     317      318    330

 For PiTorsion Coeffs, the first column is an index from 1 to :math:`M` to enumerate the pitorsion types.
 The second column is the single prefactor coefficient needed for each type.

-For PiTorsions, the first column is an index from 1 to :math:`N` to enumerate the pitorsion 5-atom tuples; it is ignored by LAMMPS.
+For PiTorsions, the first column is an index from 1 to :math:`N` to enumerate the pitorsion 6-atom tuples; it is ignored by LAMMPS.
 The second column is the "type" of the interaction; it is an index into the PiTorsion Coeffs.
-The remaining 5 columns are the atom IDs of the atoms in the two 4-atom dihedrals that overlap to create the pitorsion 5-body interaction.
+The remaining 6 columns are the atom IDs of the atoms (in order) for the 6-tuple :math:`IJKLMN`, as described above.

 Note that the *pitorsion types* and *pitorsions* and *PiTorsion Coeffs* and *PiTorsions* keywords for the header and body sections of